Questions and answers

 Search and rescue dogs are indispensable helpers when people go missing or people get buried under rubble.
 They find injured hikers, people buried under avalanches or search for children that get lost in forests.
 Moreover, search and rescue dogs are required when natural disasters such as earthquakes or tsunamis occur.

-In which areas are search and rescue dogs deployed?
+Which areas are search and rescue dogs trained to work in?

 Can any dog be a search and rescue dog?